tm-sol/slash-url/README.md

 [![Build Status](https://travis-ci.com/tm-sol/slash-url.svg?branch=master)](https://travis-ci.com/tm-sol/slash-url)

 # slash-url
-Example URL shortening API in Flask and MongoDB using a hash to reduce size of new url.
+Example URL shortening API in Flask and MongoDB using a hash to reduce size of the new url.

 # Pre-requisites:
  - Python 3.x